 Check the amount of protein in a food if you have an excitable or troubled dog.
 Protein sources have an effect on a dog’s behaviour.
-If the protein is pure, organic chicken, then the protein level in the food can be up to 38% and you will get no corresponding behaviour problems.
-If the protein source in your current dog food is ‘mixed animal derivatives’ or ‘turkey meal’, or anything that sounds similar, then the protein will make your dog fizzy, no matter how low it is.
-You may need to experiment for a while until you get the best food that suits your dog.
-All dogs are individuals, and some can be quite fussy about what they like.
-Using wet trays is often a good start, because most dogs prefer wet food.
-You can then try adding small amounts of kibble.
-Monitor for a week and see if your dog calms down – you should see a significant increase in calmness within a week if the food is suitable.
-Pets at Home are very good at changing unfinished bags of food so your local branch may be supportive if you need to experiment to find the right food for your dog.
+If the protein is pure, organic chicken, then the protein level in the food can be up to 38% and is easily metabolised by the body.
+If the protein source in your current dog food is ‘mixed animal derivatives’ or ‘turkey meal’, or anything that sounds similar, then the protein is less easily synthesised and can affect digestion, skin and behaviour.

-Avoid any food that contains molasses, beet or sugar – these are likely to make your dog hyperactive and aren't good for teeth.
+Avoid any food that contains molasses, or sugar – these are likely to make your dog hyperactive and aren't good for teeth.

 Avoid any grains and cereals, such as wheat, maize, rice or oats.
-Some dogs can’t tolerate potato, either, so sweet potato is a good alternative
+Some dogs can’t tolerate potato, either, so sweet potato can be a good alternative

-Glucasamine is an additive to boost the development of healthy ligaments.
-Added natural herbs in high-end dog foods are also good for digestion.
+Glucosamine is an additive to boost the development of healthy ligaments.
+Added natural herbs in high-end dog foods can also be good for digestion.

 We feed our dogs raw, and are finding that many of our customers are choosing a raw diet for their dogs.
 It’s the best food you can buy – raw meat and bones are what they were designed to eat.
 This gives them everything they need nutritionally, and gnawing on a raw bone is the best kind of toothbrush there is.

-A raw diet should be based on minced chicken or rabbit, with added lamb, venison or any fish.
-Only ever feed raw meat – cooked meat adds-on calories, changes the nutritional value, is more difficult to digest, and cooked bones are potentially deadly to a dog.
+A raw diet should be based on a range of minced red and white meat with added bone and offal.
+Only ever feed raw meat – cooked meat adds-on calories, changes the nutritional value, is often more difficult to digest, and cooked bones are potentially deadly to a dog.
 They can choke your dog, or perforate the gullet or gut.
 Raw bones are softer and will simply pass through the dog’s digestive system.

 You can add salmon oil, natural yogurt, mackerel in oil, tuna and goat’s yogurt.
 Contrary to what the ‘anti-raw’ brigade like to believe, raw meat isn’t high in protein.
 The tests that have been done in research on protein in raw meat have been done with the moisture removed.
 As it is fed, raw meat has a 70% moisture content, which reduces the protein to between 12% and 17%.

-Not only does it contain the ‘nasties’ I have mentioned, but Bakers includes some ingredients which are toxic in large amounts.
+Some of the popular cheap foods include some ingredients which are toxic in large amounts.
 Many of the ingredients are outlawed in Canada and Europe.
-Several of the aggression cases I work with have been improved within a matter of days when the owners have taken their dogs off these low quality foods.
+Several of the reactivity cases I work with have been improved within a matter of days when the owners have taken their dogs off these low quality foods.

-Some dogs have real intolerances to grains and cereals.
+Some dogs have a real intolerance to grains and cereals.
 Another surprising intolerance is to white potato, which can be a problem with complete kibbles that are Grain-Free.
-If you have chosen one of the kibbles from our list below, and are still finding that your dog displays any of the behavior below, then I would advise feeding Symply or Nature’s Menu Grain Free wet pouches.
+Sometimes it can be a case of experimenting to find which grain free food suits your dog over a period of several weeks or months.

 WHEN TO FEED